 Wheelchair Accessibility on Disney Cruise Ships

-Are there any special preparations or requests you would recommend making when booking a DCL cruise?
+Are there any special preparations or requests you would recommend making when booking a Disney cruise with disabilities?

 “It all depends on what you need.
 I always recommend doing disability-specific research to see what you would need, and never be afraid to ask because Disney is very very accommodating!”